Just a quick message:

 Before you email me, please read the following guidelines.

 1-If you are sending historical, religious, and/or cultural information, be sure to include academic links to all of your resources.
 There are some resources that are just NOT academic, and some that are.
 If you are unsure, submit the links to me and I will make a determination of it's worth based on further research of my own.
 I always do my best to investigate all claims, no matter how far-fetched, to uncover whether or not there is truth to them.
+Also, if you have artifacts or historical items that were used for powwowing, I'd love to see pictures of them!
+But you would be much better off contacting Patrick Donmoyer at the Pennsylvania German Cultural Heritage Center.
+His life's work is preserving Pennsylvania German history and he would know much more about your items than I would.
+His email is [email protected]

 2-be sure the information is not already presented on this website.
 I've gotten quite a few emails from individuals who felt I left out important points pertaining to the study of powwowing, when in reality the information is most certainly included on this site.
 You really have to look through the whole site.
 Sometimes the information and links can seem overwhelming, but it is all absolutely essential for a proper education in the subject.
 If you've checked and re-checked and definitely cannot find mention of something you feel is crucial, please let me know.
 Please also be aware that in some instances I merely mention an aspect of PA German culture (like the various dialects, for example) but do not elaborate on because I am not an expert in that topic.
 Instead, I'll offer links to further study for your own education.